Myers-Briggs Type Indicator (MBTI)

 What does the assessment measure?

 It estimates preference patterns across four dimensions: Extraversion–Introversion, Sensing–Intuition, Thinking–Feeling, and Judging–Perceiving.
-It provides an approximate type profile based on these preferences.
+It provides an approximate personality profile based on these preferences.

-Select the option that best matches typical behavior in everyday situations.
+Choose the answer that best matches your typical behavior in everyday situations.
 Avoid choosing based on rare events or an idealized self-image.

 How accurate are the results?

-Results are intended as a brief screening estimate and do not match the precision of official instruments.
-Use results as a starting point for self-reflection rather than a definitive classification.
+Results are intended as a quick estimate and do not match the precision of official instruments.
+Use the results as a starting point for self-reflection rather than a definitive classification.

 How should results be interpreted?